cronxco/vnc-browser/README.md

 - **VNC-Ready**: Ready for use with any VNC client or through a web browser using noVNC, offering a user-friendly interface.
 - **Lightweight**: Built on Alpine Linux and Debian Slim, ensuring minimal resource usage.
-- **Customizable**: Set VNC password, initial website URL, auto-start settings for the browser and xterm via environment variables.
+- **Customizable**: Set VNC password, initial website URL, auto-start settings, etc. via environment variables to build custom environments (e.g. webkiosk)
 - **Accessible**: Access the VNC server directly or through a browser using noVNC.

 ## Available images 📦